In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a large frying pan over high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the scallops and cook without turning until golden brown on one side and starting to turn opaque, 2 to 4 minutes.
 Turn and continue cooking for about 30 seconds for translucent or 1 to 2 minutes for opaque.
 Transfer to a cutting board to cool slightly.
 Cut the scallops in half.

-Transfer the rice to individual bowls and drizzle with the sesame dressing.
-Top with the sweet potato and seafood and garnish with the radishes, cilantro, and nori strips.
-Alternatively, arrange the ingredients in separate piles atop the rice and serve.
+Transfer the rice to individual bowls and top with the sweet potato and seafood.
+Garnish with the radishes, cilantro, and nori strips.
+Drizzle with the sesame dressing and serve.

 - Measure the water for the rice.